 I am oh so thankful for a winter full of snow but wow, am I ready for green grass and growing things.
 The thought of gardening, birds chirping, and colorful flowers is getting me through these final weeks of snow here on the mountain.
 I drove down to Utah County this morning and the forsythia are in full bloom!
 After a long, wet winter those bright yellow blossoms made my heart sing!
 I even bought myself a few pansies to plant… though the deer will have them devoured in hours.
 Hooray springtime!

 Luckily, a group of awesome ladies have been pondering that thought for a while also.
-They teamed up with Sugardoodle and my church to come up with some really wonderful ways that put the focus back on the Savior this Easter.
+They teamed up with Sugardoodle and my church to come up with some really wonderful ways that put the focus back on the Savior, to help us create a Christ centered Easter.
 I wanted to share a few of their ideas here with you today, in hopes that maybe we can each take some of their creativity and scope home to our own families.

 Mandy Beyeler from Sugar Bee Crafts came up with a whole week’s worth of activities, food, and printables!

 Her Easter advent has something for each day leading up to Easter Sunday.